lowRISC/sonata-system/doc/architecture/fpga.md

 All capability tags live in SRAM.
 All SRAM that is allocated for code and data will have corresponding capability tags.
 Any data stored to HyperRAM and flash are not expected to be tagged.
+Since capability tags are out of band information and do not need to be memory mapped, we can store these within the error correction bits that are available on the FPGA's memory.

 We envision that code can live in HyperRAM with an instruction cache for improved performance.
 However, this does require code to be able to live in untagged memory.